Snuffules/terraform-gke-serverless-image-analysis/README.md

 - This option is available only for v1 Cloud functions.

 #### img_processing cloudfunction (v2)
 #### Why Cloud function v2?
-You said, that there is a problem with v2 in previous statement?
+Didn`t you just said, that there is a problem with v2 in previous statement?
 - Initially, both functions was designed as v2. img_analysis refactoring to v1 allows use of VPC Serverless Access Connector, therefore was the right call.
 Cloudfunction2 options are more complicated and go beyond serveless concept.
 - Decision to leave img_processing cloud function as v2 seems as a good idea (for now at least) to test the concept of v1 and v2 functions.
 They work independent from each otehr, so there is no funtionality issues with this workflow.
 - So, why not?
 To test functionality and usage/issues with v2 as well.